dha-aa/git-single/README.md

 git-single https://github.com/user/repo/blob/main/path/to/file.ts
 ```

-This will download only `file` and place it in the current directory.
+This will download only `file.ts` and place it in the current directory.

 ### Clone a Specific Directory